msenior526/jewelry-store/README.md

 # Jewelry Store

 Jewelry Store is a SPA that simulates an e-commerce jewelry store.
+It uses a Rails backend, and JavaScript frontend.

-# Installation
+## Installation

 Fork and clone this repository.
 Then, run
 ```